 All BD facilities are fully compliant with annual emission reporting requirements, and historical emission data is publicly available through the U.S. Environmental Protection Agency (EPA).

 Even though our current EtO emission controls are among the most effective in the industry, BD is continuously striving to improve air quality controls at our facilities.
-We are currently working closely with Georgia EPD to implement additional voluntary improvements to further reduce emissions in Covington and Madison.
-To achieve this, BD is working with industry partners and Georgia EPD to discover new system and process innovations that will further reduce EtO emissions at our facilities, which the company plans to implement as soon as designs are finalized and approved through the appropriate permitting processes.
+We are currently working with Georgia EPD to implement additional voluntary improvements to further reduce emissions in Covington and Madison.
+In August 2019, we committed to an $30 million investment to fund several upgrades and process changes to further reduce emissions

 The FDA plays an important role in assuring that medical device manufacturers’ sterilization methods are properly validated, and the mode of sterilization is included as part of the FDA regulatory approval process for medical devices.